This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 You can definitely plant different varieties of pothos together—as long as they have the same general care requirements, which most do.
 That would make for a cool planter display!

 Pothos are incredibly easy to propagate, perhaps the easiest plants out there!
-You can find more detailed propagation instructions in my blog posts on the specific pothos varieties, which I’ve linked to at the bottom of this post, but here are the basics of pothos propagation:
+Here are the basics of pothos propagation:

 - Use clean scissors to cut off a piece of a vine with a few healthy leaves.
 Make your cut just below a node, meaning, the node will be included on the cutting.